patrikx3/onenote/README.md

 P3X OneNote Linux is, actually, an independent browser window for the online OneNote.
 You can use this program without having to clutter your browser.
 The main functions are:
 * that is independent from any browser, as it works in it's own process
 * it provides a tray, that allows you to close your browser while it keeps running in the tray
-* the data is cached and is faster than always opening a new window.
+* the data is cached and is faster than always opening a new window
 * it allows you to sign in with the corporate or the personal login
 * when there is a new update, it auto updates itself.